 The total pension liability is calculated by the Systems' actuary, and each plan's fiduciary net position is reported in the Systems' financial statements.
 The Network's proportionate share of the net pension liability was calculated on the basis of historical employer contributions.
-Although GASB 68 encourages the use of the employer's projected long-term contribution effort to the retirement plan, allocating on the basis of historical employer contributions.
-For the years ending June 30, 2016 and 2015, the Network's percentage of the SCRS net pension liability was 0.063680% and 0.0643510% respectively.
+Although GASB 68 encourages the use of the employer's projected long-term contribution effort to the retirement plan, allocating on the basis of historical employer acceptable.
+For the years ending June 30, 2017 and 2016, the Network's percentage of the SCRS net pension liability was 0.061492% and 0.063680% respectively.